babashka/cli/API.md

   * `:restrict` - `true` or coll of keys.
 Throw on first parsed option not in set of keys or keys of `:spec` and `:coerce` combined.
   * `:require` - a coll of options that are required.
 See [require](https://github.com/babashka/cli#restrict).
   * `:validate` - a map of validator functions.
 See [validate](https://github.com/babashka/cli#validate).
   * `:exec-args` - a map of default args.
 Will be overridden by args specified in `args`.
+Values from `:exec-args` are NOT coerced or auto-coerced; provide them in their final form.
   * `:no-keyword-opts` - `true`.
 Support only `--foo`-style opts (i.e. `:foo` will not work).
   * `:repeated-opts` - `true`.
 Forces writing the option name for every value, e.g. `--foo a --foo b`, rather than `--foo a b`
   * `:args->opts` - consume unparsed commands and args as options